 1. The Missing Link - The PR Toolbox has to have everything in place long before the first press release goes out.
-So many companies shoot from the hip and try to assemble things after the fact, but without the basic hammer, nails, drill and drill bits, kept in an organized manner, they find they are so busy scrambling that they can’t present the reporter with all the tools she needs to write her story.
+So many companies shoot first and prepare later, but without the basics in place, they find they are so busy scrambling that they can’t present the reporter with all the tools she needs to write her story.

-- A messaging document – this should make your value clear across verticals as well as for different audiences within the purchase chain.
-This will also provide a single voice to the market throughout your organization.
+- A messaging document – this should make your value clear across verticals as well as for different audiences within the purchase chain - what's in it for each person touched during the buying process?
+This will also provide a single voice to the market throughout your organization - from sales to support.

 - Internal experts - Bios on people within the organization who can speak to reporters about different aspects of the company.
 Unfettered PR access to key top-tier executives is essential if your PR person is going to get you bylined articles or arrange interviews.